 The upper is made up of breathable mesh that easily allows air to pass through.
 The material delivers proper ventilation.
-To strengthen it, microfiber reinforcements coated with an abrasion-resistant material were added.
-These additions not only augment the durability of the upper, but they also serve as extra protection for the foot.
+Microfiber reinforcements coated with an abrasion-resistant material were added, consequently strengthening it.
+These additions not only augment the durability of the upper but also provide extra protection for the foot.
 The Brooks Cascadia 13 is another trail running shoe that uses a mesh upper.

-From within, a Gore-Tex lining was added to provide a comfortable in-shoe feel while acting as a layer that keeps the foot dry.
+From within, a Gore-Tex lining was added, providing a comfortable in-shoe feel while acting as a layer that keeps the foot dry.
 Because the Gore-Tex is introduced as a lining, it makes way for sufficient ventilation as it doesn’t cover the mesh material of the upper.

 On the tip of the forefoot is a TPU or Thermoplastic Utherane toe cap.
-It slightly enhances the durability of the upper, but its main goal is to protect the toes from accidentally getting stubbed during trail runs.
+It slightly enhances the durability of the upper, but its utility is realized when it protects the toes from accidentally getting stubbed during trail runs.